 Innovative Sport Programming: Howard County Parks & Recreation is continuously creating inclusive, innovative programming including adding Girls Rule the Court, Boys Rule the Court and TGA programming in the last year.
 Servicing all ages and levels of tennis player in Howard County, Md. through their total 73 annual program offerings allows them to truly connect with the community through the sport.

 Outstanding Tennis Facility: Middleburg Tennis Club is in the midst of adding more tennis courts to service their robust tennis program, as well as a full schedule of adult programming and clinics.
 This small, private club in Middleburg, Va. features indoor and outdoor hard courts, as well as outdoor clay courts.

 Outstanding School Partner: Simpson Elementary, in Bridgeport, WV, has been a provider of TGA programming since the inception of the program in 2015.
 With a whopping 67 children currently participating in the TGA program this year, it’s easy to see why Simpson Elementary continuously fills up their TGA sessions.
 Lending itself to creatively using space, Simpson Elementary runs all of their programming in the cafeteria as there are no courts nearby.
 The school also leads the way in the Mid-Atlantic Section with seven children earning their black wristband, which is the highest level a TGA student can achieve.

 Congratulations to all these incredible winners.
-The 2018 award winners will be recognized at USTA Family Day at the Washington Kastles on July 21.
-Match starts at 5:30 p.m., so plan to join us in congratulating these fantastic award winners and cheering on the Kastles.
+The 2018 award winners were recognized at USTA Family Day at the Washington Kastles on July 21.